 Please don't overfeed your bin, and always be careful to make sure your bin does not go anaerobic or acidic.
 You will know when it goes anaerobic just by the smell.
 A healthy worm farm smells earthy like a forest.
 The moment you have a smell occurring is the moment you either: add and mix in lots of dry newspaper, garden Lyme, or crushed AND/OR lots of powdered eggshells.
 Or you can call Cheri and she can help you out.
 When you order worms, you get personal attention from Cheri herself.
 You can always be confident that you will have a personal guide to help you through your first worm farm and is always ready for questions.

 Please remember, we are working with Mother Nature and the composting process here.
 Things are naturally kind of gross to look at but this is how nature's magic works.
 Tiny insects and bugs in your worm bins are normal.
 Brown/red mites, springtails, and the occasional potato bug among others can be present.
 If you keep your worm bin outside, these are more likely to move in.
 This can also happen with indoor bins.
 If you are squeamish about these things, please learn to live with them by learning more about worms or buy our castings instead.

 If you share living spaces with other people, please check with them if they are comfortable with the idea of living with worms in the household.
 Education about Vermiculture and Vermicompost often removes any negative reaction and takes people from "EW!" to "Ahhhhh!" with their attitudes.

 You are an advanced thinker just by being here right now reading about worms.
 You are already doing great things and making greener choices no matter which you choose.

-Please NOTE - We offer a buy back program to all our customers.
-If at anytime you feel you have too many worms for your needs, or have decided having composting worms just weren't your thing after all, we are happy to buy them back from you.
+Please NOTE - We offer a buyback program to all our customers.
+If at any time you feel you have too many worms for your needs or have decided composting worms just weren't your thing, we are happy to buy them back from you.
 Please call for more details.